AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/data-views/manage-data-views-permissions.md

 1. When you are finished editing permissions, select **Save**.

-## Manage default permissions for new data views
+## To manage default permissions for new data views

 You can edit the default user roles and permissions added to a data view when it is created.